tslight/nix/README.md

 giving up on it that time.

 The last incarnation from 2023, is currently in `.old/`, and is likely over-engineered.

-I ended up declaring nix bankruptcy and going back to more traditional OSes, after I attempted my first version update, all hell broke loose & I didn't have the time or inclination to spend hours and hours figuring it out...
+I ended up declaring nix bankruptcy and going back to more traditional OSes, after I attempted my first version update and all hell broke loose.

+I didn't have the time or inclination to spend hours figuring it out...

-Looking back at the code a couple of years down the line - it seems overly complicated and hard to maintain/debug (for a noob like me at least)...
+Looking back at the code a couple of years down the line - it seems overly complicated and hard to maintain/debug (for a nix noob like me at least)...

 This time, I'm going slowly and keeping it simple.
-So far I've used the following resources for inspiration:
+So far I've used the following resources for guidance:

 https://phip1611.de/blog/migrate-stock-nixos-configuration-to-flake/